 The galaxy contains significant amounts of dust and gas, which are essential for the formation of new stars.
 Dust lanes can be seen tracing the spiral arms, indicating regions of higher density where star formation is occurring.

-The presence of a weak bar in M65 influences the dynamics of the galaxy, playing a role in driving gas inflows towards the center and triggering star formation.
+The presence of a weak bar in M65 influences the dynamics of the galaxy, playing a role in driving gas inflows towards the centre and triggering star formation.
 Gravitational interactions with surrounding galaxies in the Leo Triplet may influence the morphology and evolution of the galaxy.

 The galaxy has been extensively studied across various wavelengths, from radio to X-rays, revealing its structure, dynamics, and stellar populations.